 The DMA is one of the central Exchequer accounts (others include the National Loans Fund and the Consolidated Fund managed by HM Treasury and the Exchange Equalisation Account managed by the Bank of England for HM Treasury).
-The DMA records the assets, liabilities and other transactions that arise from the DMO's debt management (except for gilts issued by the DMO, which are liabilities of the NLF), cash management and other activities that support Government initiatives and a specific National Savings and Investments product.
+The DMA records the assets, liabilities and other transactions that arise from the DMO's debt management (except for gilts issued by the DMO, which are liabilities of the NLF), cash management and other activities that support Government initiatives.
 The following sections of this document apply to both the DMO and the DMA: